-While the whole applet code resides in ROM, the applets providing these different configurations are instantiated into EEPROM.
+The whole applet code resides in the Flash memory; the applets providing these different configurations are instantiated into Flash memory.
 Multiple configurations (and hence support for different applications) can be present at the same time by instantiating multiple applets with their distinct configurations.
 Such additional functionality is independent of the functionality of the TOE as described in this security target and the guidance manuals.
 This is ensured by the isolation properties of the Java Card platform.